allannyang/allannyang/README.md

 ## ✅ Completed Projects

-- 🎲 **Watopoly** - A Waterloo-themed Monopoly clone with original board, mechanics, and local multiplayer mode.
+- 🎲 **Watopoly** - A Waterloo-themed Monopoly clone with original board and mechanics!
   - Created from scratch with complete turn-based logic and in-game UI in a team of 3
   - Tech: C++